alextanhongpin/evolutionary-architecture/code-structure.md

 - may define interaction with the storage layer through repository patterns, but no strict implementation.
 Just through interface.
 - ~~after a few attempts, I realized that the model should just be performing business logic.
 It should be pure functions - rather than modifying the entity, it should return the new values that needs to be set to the data.
 In other words, it acts as a pure provider, which is basically just a namespaced class with methods that returns values.
 This is especially useful when dealing with data that is hard to mock (token generation, time, random values).
 It should not modify the entity at all.~~
 - update: do we even need a model? adding another layer only means more things to mock.

-Service (a.k.a usecases)
+- note that the naming has changed to service.
+Are service and use case the same?
+Not really, service is used to implement behaviour that an entity does not hold, e.g. checking the persistence layer to see if email already exists for a user(but the code will look the same as repository, or maybe even simpler).
+Use case is meant to model a business rule by implementing business logic.
+E.g. login user.
+Note that a use case may have extensions, which could be at the service layer.
+- service should only perform business logic external to the given entity (checking if the email exists etc), it should not interact with other entities.
+It's not supposed to deal with aggregate roots too.
+- interacts with the repository layer

+Usecase
-- may contain several models
+- may contain several service
 - does not have direct access to the storage layer nor models - it should be communicated through the model.
 - handles at most request/response at the highest layer.
 Mockable.
 - may orchestrate complex business logic.
 - should be pure and contains no side-effects.
 Initialization of values should be the models responsibility, and creation of any models should also be done by models.
 - could perform validation, but best for only nil/required values.
 Business logic validation should be left to the models.
+Note that usecase request validation may be different than the entity.
+- calls services and repository
+- may interact with several entities
+- deals with aggregates, and will normally have an aggregate root.
 ```

 ## Some of the scenarios that needs to be considered